 Goal of Program

-The PLACE Corps, Partners in Los Angeles Catholic Education, is Loyola Marymount University's nationally recognized Catholic teacher service corps.
-Built upon the three pillars of Professional Development, Community, and Spirituality, PLACE Corps members earn a master's degree and credential while serving as full-time teachers in primarily underserved Catholic schools in the Archdiocese of Los Angeles, Diocese of Orange and Diocese of San Bernardino.
-During their two-year commitment, program members live in community while strengthening their own spirituality.
+Partners in Los Angeles Catholic Education (PLACE Corps), established in 2001, is Loyola Marymount University's nationally recognized Catholic teaching service corps.
+PLACE Corps is built upon three pillars – professional development, intentional community living, and Ignatian spirituality.
+Blessed by generous donors, PLACErs work toward a debt-free master’s degree in Urban Education and CA Pre-liminary Teaching Credential at LMU while serving as full-time teachers in primarily under-resourced TK-12 Catholic Schools in Southern California.
+PLACE Corps partner with Catholic schools in the Archdiocese of Los Angeles, Diocese of Orange and Diocese of San Bernardino.
+PLACErs live simply in intentional community that offers support for the journey which fosters faith and social justice.

 Type of Placement

-PLACE Corps members serve as full-time elementary and secondary school teachers in underserved Catholic schools while attending graduate classes at LMU.
+PLACE Corps members serve as both full-time elementary and secondary school teachers in underserved Catholic schools and full-time graduate students at LMU.

 PLACE Corps members make a two-year commitment.
 Contracts with the respective (Arch)dioceses for school placement are generally offered in mid-April for the following school year and are renewable annually.
 Academic coursework begins in June and continues for two full years.

-PLACE Corps members must have a Bachelor's degree and be willing to live in community for the duration of their commitment.
+PLACE Corps members must have a Bachelor's degree from an accredited university and be willing to live in community.
 Members must have a strong desire to give something back to their community.

 PLACE Corps members receive a full-time teacher salary and benefits as an employee of their school/(arch)diocese.

 PLACE Corps members live in intentional communities.
 Communities are designed to provide professional, spiritual and personal support.
 Community rent and utility expenses, including wi-fi, are provided.